Scattered Mixture-of-Experts Implementation: Introduction

-Secondly, Megablocks and PIT requires a translation of the SMoE problem into the sparse matrix format, requiring translating indices to sparse block matrix offsets.
-While this incurs only a small part of the computation overhead, the sparse matrix format makes things opaque and extension on top of Megablocks for modules other than an SMoE MLP difficult.

-In this report, we present \projectname, an SMoE implementation that minimises this memory footprint.
-This is made possible by \parallellinear, a linear module that performs grouped matrix operations on scattered groups.
-This results in intermediate representations (\textit{e.g.} hidden state of an SMoE MLP) that can be exposed as standard PyTorch tensors, allowing for easy extensions of present SMoE methods to other types of expert modules.
-We demonstrate the utility of this representation by implementing SMoE Attention, following the implementation in \citet{tan2023sparse}.
-In the final section, we benchmark \projectname against Megablocks \footnote{\faGithubSquare~ \url{https://github.com/stanford-futuredata/megablocks}}, due to its usage in the Megatron-LM model \citep{shoeybi2019megatron,narayanan2021efficient,korthikanti2023reducing}.
-Megablocks is also implemented using the STK framework\footnote{\faGithubSquare~ \url{https://github.com/stanford-futuredata/stk}} which uses Triton\footnote{\faGithubSquare~ \url{https://github.com/openai/triton}} \citep{tillet2019triton}, a tile-based language for GPU programming in Python, making it the most accessible for modification and extension.
+In this paper, we present \projectname, an SMoE implementation that minimises this memory overhead.
+This is made possible by \parallellinear, a primitive we introduce that performs grouped matrix operations on scattered vectors.
+The resulting intermediate representations (\textit{e.g.} hidden state of an SMoE MLP) can be exposed as standard PyTorch tensors, allowing for easy extensions of present SMoE methods to other types of expert modules.
+We demonstrate the utility of this representation by implementing SMoE Attention with \parallellinear, following the specification in \citet{tan2023sparse}.
+In the final section, we benchmark \projectname against a naive PyTorch implementation and Megablocks.